| Exam Name | ACT Aspire Early High School Practice Exam – 2026 Updated |

 Answer: A

-Rationale: Ratios express relationships between two quantities, forming a foundation for proportional reasoning.
+Rationale: Ratios express relationships between two quantities, forming a foundation for proportional reasoning. - What is the main purpose of a thesis statement?

 A. Add length